Cytisus

 Cytisus is a genus of flowering plants in the family Fabaceae, native to open sites (typically scrub and heathland) in Europe, western Asia and North Africa.
 It belongs to the subfamily Faboideae, and is one of several genera in the tribe Genisteae which are commonly called brooms.
 They are shrubs producing masses of brightly coloured, pea-like flowers, often highly fragrant.
-Members of the segregate genera, Calicotome, Chamaecytisus, and Lembotropis are sometimes included in Cytisus.
+Members of the segregate genera Calicotome, Chamaecytisus, and Lembotropis are sometimes included in Cytisus.

 Species

-As of August 2025, Kew's Plants of the World Online listed the following species:
+As of August 2025, Kew's Plants of the World Online accepted the following species and natural hybrids: